 2. Ultra (1997)

-Worst Part Of It: They didn’t tour behind it which had its reason (aka the tour that got them almost killed) and the songs somehow didn’t get the ‘live’ credit they deserved over the past years.
+Worst Part Of It: They didn’t tour behind it which had its reason (aka the tour that almost killed them) so the songs somehow didn’t get the ‘live’ credit they deserved over the past years.

 Best Part Of It: First of all the fact that they made it happen following the departure of Alan Wilder and Dave’s near-death experience through drug addiction.
-It’s decisions like that which kept DEPECHE MODE alive and aside from that Ultra is just a gentle and dark ride that feels a bit like the aftermath of the whole Songs Of Faith And Devotion madness.
-The trio celebrates introspection and sobriety with some of its most wonderful ballads like The Love Thieves, Home and Insight, all bound together by that sinister late 90s post-techno/ trip-hop vibe.
-It was the much needed sign of life back then and a rare moment to catch some breath.
+It’s decisions like that which kept Depeche Mode alive, and aside from that, Ultra is just a gentle and dark ride that feels a bit like the aftermath of the whole Songs Of Faith And Devotion madness.
+The trio celebrates introspection and sobriety with some of its most wonderful ballads like The Love Thieves, Home and Insight, all bound together by that sinister late-90s post-techno/ trip-hop vibe.
+It was a much needed sign of life back then and a rare moment to catch some breath.

 Most Memorable Song: Sister Of Night

 Worst Part Of It: It’s too short.
 Okay, these nine songs are perfect as a unit, but I personally wouldn’t have minded seeing the B-Sides Dangerous and Sea of Sin in here as well.